Merri/settlers2/src/pages/2012/09/map-headers-last-unknown-byte-now-known/index.md

 ---
 title: "Map header's last unknown byte now known!"
-publishDate: "2012-09-08"
+description: Knowledge of map file format is again one step closer to being complete.
+pubDate: 2012-09-08
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "return-to-the-roots"
+    - RttR
-  - "site-news"
+    - docs
 ---

 Earlier all documentation has stated one unknown byte in a map file header that is between player HQ locations and leaders.
 I now know the meaning of this byte: Map Editor sets it to 1 if the map is invalid, in it's terms meaning there are no players set.
 The game reads this byte when selecting a map in Unlimited Play and ranks the map as Invalid Map.
 It however also shows map title and size.